Phantasm II: Themes

 John Kenneth Muir states that, like many horror films of the 1980s, Phantasm II shifted its focus to guns.
-Sequels in the 1980s were required to be bigger, gorier, and have more firepower than previous installments.
-The theme of "bigger is better" means that everything is upgraded: a quadruple shotgun, golden spheres with increased weaponry, a chainsaw duel, and the nature of the Tall Man's death.
+Sequels in the 1980s were required to be bigger, gorier and have more firepower than previous installments.
+The theme of "bigger is better" means that everything is upgraded: a quadruple shotgun, golden spheres with increased weaponry, a chainsaw duel and the nature of the Tall Man (Angus Scrimm)'s death.
 Muir states that the narrative of a boy dealing with the loss of his family is unchanged, but it is approached differently: instead of the surrealism of Phantasm, it is approached in a conventional, less abstract manner.

 Production

-Writer-director Don Coscarelli says that he had been under pressure to film a sequel but could not come up with a story.
+Writer-director Don Coscarelli says that he had been under pressure to film a sequel to Phantasm, but could not come up with a story.
 Coscarelli considered the first film's ending to be conclusive, and did not feel knowledgeable about writing sequels, but he had what he described as a breakthrough when he realized he could start the film immediately after the previous film's final scene.
-He also added a road movie element in how Reggie and Mike combat the Tall Man, after which he described the process as straightforward.
+He also added a road movie element in how Reggie (Reggie Bannister) and Mike Pearson (James LeGros) combat the Tall Man, after which he described the process as straightforward.
 Universal Studios, who took an interest in the film because they wanted a horror series, allocated three million dollars; this was the lowest budget of any of their films in the 1980s, but it was the highest budget of any Phantasm film.
-Greg Nicotero and Robert Kurtzman, later of K.N.B.
-EFX, were recruited for special effects.
+Greg Nicotero and Robert Kurtzman, later of KNB EFX, were recruited for special effects.
 The studio exerted much control over the film, and they did not allow Coscarelli to include any dream sequences or ambiguity.

-This is the only installment in the Phantasm series that does not include the entire original main cast (Bill Thornbury and his character did not appear in this film), and the only one to re-cast a main character with another actor.
+This is the only installment in the Phantasm series that does not include the entire original main cast (Bill Thornbury and his character Jody Pearson did not appear in this film), and the only one to re-cast a main character with another actor.
 Universal forced Coscarelli to recast the character of Mike, as they wanted a working actor.
-In an interview, Bannister said that LeGros' casting was initially controversial among hardcore fans but has become more accepted.
+In an interview, Bannister said that LeGros' casting was initially controversial among hardcore fans, but has become more accepted.
 Brad Pitt auditioned for the role of Mike Pearson.

+The film is also the only installment in the Phantasm series to have any involvement with a major motion picture studio.

 Release

-Phantasm II was released theatrically on July 8, 1988, and played on 1227 screens.
-It was later characterized by Pat H. Broeske of the Los Angeles Times as a box office bomb.
-The film was later released by Universal Home Entertainment on VHS.
+Phantasm II was released theatrically on July 8, 1988, and played on 1,227 screens.

+Home media

+The film was released on VHS on MCA Home Video later that same year.

 A Region 1 DVD was released by Universal on September 15, 2009.
 Shout!
-Factory released a new collector's edition DVD and Blu-ray release under their sub-label "Scream Factory" on March 26, 2013.
-Both the DVD and Blu-ray contain audio commentary with Don Coscarelli, Angus Scrimm and Reggie Banister, new interviews, deleted scenes, and more.
+Factory released a new collector's edition DVD and Blu-ray release under their sub-label Scream Factory on March 26, 2013.
+Both the DVD and Blu-ray contain audio commentary with Don Coscarelli, Angus Scrimm and Reggie Bannister, new interviews, deleted scenes, and more.
 The film was played at the Phantasm-ania festival in February 2013.